gnss-sdr/gnss-sdr/README.md

 $ make install
 ~~~~~~

-By default, CMake is configured to build the release version.
-If you want to build the debug version, please use:
+By default, CMake will build the Release version, meaning that the compiler will generate a fast, optimized executable.
+This is the recommended build type when using a RF front-end and you need to attain real time.
+If working with a file (and thus without real-time constraints), you may want to obtain more information about the internals of the receiver, as well as more fine-grained logging.
+This can be done by building the Debug version, by doing:

 ~~~~~~
 $ cmake -DCMAKE_BUILD_TYPE=Debug ../